Today’s segment is: What is the benediction?

 Benedictions and blessings are very closely related.

 Benediction is another word for blessing.
 And blessing is another word that can be a bit like jello when it comes to defining it.
-The definition I found was a blessing is a favor or gift bestowed by God.
+A definition I found was a blessing is a favor or gift bestowed by God.
 So when we pray a blessing over someone, we are asking for God’s favor for them, often in a specific area.
 This can even include intangibles such as mercy, love, or patience, to name a few.

 Has anyone prayed a blessing over you when you needed it?
-It may have been a blessing of specific encouragement or a blessing of praying fro something you needed at a certain point such as patience or wisdom or even the ability to forgive someone.
+It may have been a blessing of specific encouragement or a blessing of praying for something you needed at a certain point such as patience or wisdom or even the ability to forgive someone.
 I have found nothing is able to bring on tears like those kinds of prayers.
 They touch me at a very deep place.
 How about you?

 Is there anything more powerful than a blessing being prayed for or given to you?
 It can be very powerful!